MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-client-vpn-connections.md

 5. Close Settings.<p>After synchronization, you should see the VPN profile available on the computer.

 You are done deploying Always On VPN.
-See the Next step section below for other features you can configure with Always On VPN.
+For other features you can deploy, see the Next step section below.

 ## Next step
 |If you want to...  |Then see...  |